-Working Effectively with Japanese People: 2.
+Working Effectively with Japanese Counterparts: 2.
 Communication Style

 1 hour interactive module on how to bridge cultural gaps in communication